CRB CLINIC DIGITAL DENTISTRY

 Treatment

-Treatment of bleeding consists of eliminating the cause and treating the underlying disease.
+Treatment for bleeding involves eliminating the cause and treating the underlying condition.
 The complexity and duration of treatment vary at different stages of the disease.

 • Treatment for gingivitis